 Candidates demonstrated knowledge of content in Student Affairs in Higher Education.
 The candidates from Fall 2016 were an especially strong group as indicated by a 100% scoring Target; however, the Fall 2017 and Spring 2018 candidates improved in scores achieved on their comprehensive exams and oral defenses as compared to the Spring 2017 candidates.
-The results of the improvement indicate that the plan of action for implementation of revisions in curriculum based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful.
-Interns demonstrated professional practice indicating that the plan of action for implementation of revisions based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful.
-The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD); incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
-Having implemented the plan of action, the analysis reflects improvement in knowledge of content is a direct result of the curriculum revisions.

-Implementing revisions in curriculum based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators provides evidence of improvement based on the analysis of this year's results.
-The analysis indicates candidates were able to adequately describe their competencies through the comprehensive exam and oral defense process.
-Candidate learning of content in Student Affairs in Higher Education was illustrated by the improvement from 40%/60% Target/Acceptable scores (AY 2016-2017) to the 80%/20% Target/Acceptable scores (AY 2017-2018).
+The candidates from Fall 2018 and Spring 2019 were again a strong group with all but one candidate scoring Target.
+Candidates demonstrated professional practice indicating that the plan of action for implementation of revisions throughout the program based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful.
+The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD): incorporating social justice and inclusion in the practice of student affairs (SJI). applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
+Specifically, the analysis indicated candidates were able to adequately describe their competencies through the comprehensive exam and oral defense process.
+Candidate learning of content in Student Affairs in Higher Education was illustrated by the improvement from 40%/60% Target/Acceptable scores (AY 2016-2017) to the 80%/20% Target/Acceptable scores (AY 2017-2018) to the 92%/8% Target/Acceptable scores (AY 2018-2019).
 The distinct difference in candidates scores within the academic year 2016-2017 may have been an anomaly based on the strength of one group of candidates compared to another and the transition based on the revisions in the curriculum.
-The improvement from the previous year and comparable scoring between groups in the academic year 2017-2018 indicates the need to use the data to ensure candidates learn content and develop competencies in Student Affairs.
-Continuous improvement of curriculum alignment with ACPA/NASPA Professional Competency Areas for Student Affairs Educators will be accomplished through scope and sequence analysis of course work in the program with integration of appropriate revisions.
+The improvement in AY 2018-2019 indicate the need to use the data to ensure candidates learn content and develop competencies in Student Affairs.
+Having implemented the plan of action, the analysis reflects that improvement in knowledge of content is as a direct result of the curriculum revisions.